cymourad/diy-ventilator/app/ios/README.md

 # DIY-Ventilator IOS App
-The app conncets to the Arduino controlling the ventilator and features three main tabs:
+The app conncets to the Arduino controlling the ventilator and features two main tabs:
 1. Settings
-2. Monitor
+2. Tutorials

-3. Tutorials
+The respository that contains the code for the IOS app can be found [here](https://github.com/cymourad/diy-ventilator-ios).